DEFRA/waste-permits/README.md

 - [Gulp](https://gulpjs.com/) using `npm install -g gulp`
 - [StandardJS](https://standardjs.com/) using `npm install -g standard`
 - [Chrome](https://www.google.com/chrome/index.html) our default `gulp` task assumes **Chrome** is installed
+- ClamAV Daemon.
+You will need to install clamdscan and clamav-daemon then run clamav-daemon as a service

 ## Installation